Qumulo/docs/qumulo-alerts-guide/installing-configuring/installing-connecting-to-qumulo-cluster.md

   {% include important.html content="Qumulo Alerts requires the Docker Compose Plugin to operate correctly." %}

 Before you connect Qumulo Alerts to a Qumulo cluster, collect the information that can help you configure Qumulo Alerts to monitor your cluster.
-* **Cluster Address:** What is your cluster's address?
-Use a fully qualified domain name (FQDN) rather than an IP address.
+* **Cluster Address:** Use a fully qualified domain name (FQDN) rather than an IP address.
 * **Traffic Distribution:** Will your Qumulo Alerts installation use a network load balancer or a floating IP address?
 * **Default Plugin Frequency**: What should be the default frequency for plugin execution?
-(You can specify the frequency in seconds or minutes.)
+(You can specify the frequency in minutes or seconds.)
-* **Alarm and Alert Types:** Decide which alarms and alerts Qumulo Alerts will collect for your cluster.
+* **Alarm and Alert Types:** Which alarms and alerts will Qumulo Alerts will collect from your Qumulo cluster?

 <a id="clone-qumuloalerts-repository"></a>
 ## Step 1: Clone the QumuloAlerts Repository